THE GREAT RATE DEBATE - MATE

 I have owned 2 fiats both where new agrande punto van and a doblo, I can honestly they say they where the comfiest vans I have ever owned, but it stops there, I had so many sleepless nights I got rid.

 Enjoy this discussion?
-Check out these related topics: RICO charge rate and is it negotiable, What rate should you charge a luton with tail lift per mile, looking for driver or drivers mate, Distance to rate variation, Rate for Transit SWB, Good pay rate job, Sellers using premium rate numbers for contact, Truck Buddy -Drivers Mate, Great news.! .
+Check out these related topics: RICO charge rate and is it negotiable, What rate should you charge a luton with tail lift per mile, looking for driver or drivers mate, Rate for Transit SWB, Distance to rate variation, Good pay rate job, Sellers using premium rate numbers for contact, Truck Buddy -Drivers Mate, Great news.! .
 Little chef to be revamped, That great feeling when,,,,,,.

 Reply To Topic